octopart/frontend-exercise/README.md

 ## Install

-Clone the branch to your local machine.
+Clone the repo to your local machine.
 Then,
 ```bash
 npm install
 ```